34 500 ha

 In the mid-1960s, the vegetable oil shortage worsened in Cameroon.
 To address this problem, the government started the creation of large agro-industrial complexes.
 And so Socapalm was established in 1968.

 Between 1968 and 1980, the company planted 18 000 hectares of oil palms.
-However, as a state company, Socapalm was not competitive in the local socio-economic context, and a privatization process was therefore initiated.
+However, Socapalm is unfortunately not competitive in the local socio-economic context, and a privatization process was therefore initiated.
 Privatization became effective in June 2000.

-Socapalm is aware that Cameroon has a palm oil shortage certain times of the year compared to its domestic needs.
-Therefore, a rejuvenation of its plantations was initiated to improve yields and environmental protection.
+The company is aware that the country has a palm oil shortage certain times of the year compared to its oilseeds needs.
+As a result, a rejuvenation of its plantations was initiated to improve yields and environmental protection, which also benefits the company as a whole.
 The company also implemented a plantation diversification policy in favor of rubber cultivation.

 Socapalm regards health as a key component of development.
 Therefore, it places health prevention at the heart of its plantations’ health policy.
 The medical team performs the following tasks: